 When more than 230,000 people are injured in the bathroom each year, you can be assured that it can be a dangerous place for older Americans.

-Keeping the bathroom floor free of clutter, adding self-adhesive non-slip treads to the bathtub, shower, and floors, and wiping up spilled water are all common-sense ways to keep your mom or dad safe there.
+Keeping the bathroom floor free of clutter, adding self-adhesive non-slip treads to the bathtub, shower, and floors, and wiping up spills are common-sense ways to keep your mom or dad safe there.

-But one of the best ways to help your older adult maneuver in the bathroom is to add grab bars.
-They are a simple and cost-effective solution that can be easily installed in any bathroom to provide support and stability.
+One of the best ways to help your older adult maneuver in the bathroom is to install grab bars.
+They are a cost-effective and straightforward solution that can be easily installed in any bathroom to provide support and stability.

 This reduces falls and helps prevent serious injuries.
 Top locations for grab bars include tub and shower areas and alongside the toilet.

-Bedrooms can be dangerous to seniors aging in place.
+Bedrooms can be hazardous to seniors aging in place.
 They’re often poorly lit, may have loose rugs as decorative accents, and are the places we frequent when we’re tired and not particularly alert.

-Getting into and out of a bed is difficult for many seniors because of medications taken before bedtime or because our bodies may become stiff after resting.
+Getting into and out of bed is difficult for many seniors due to medications taken before bedtime or because their bodies stiffen after resting.

 Adding grab bars to walls near the bed (or a no-install, free-standing grab bar) or purchasing a bed with built-in bedrails will help seniors get safely into and out of their resting area.

-It’s also important to replace slippery throw rugs with non-slip mats to help your loved one maintain traction.
+It’s also vital to replace slippery throw rugs with non-slip mats to help your loved one maintain traction.

 And, because humans often wake in the middle of the night to use the restroom or get a glass of water, the darkness of the room can put your loved one at risk.